 The above command will delete the IconCache.db file, which is responsible for Icon Cache.

 That’s all!
-Now you have successfully completed the steps, and now your Windows 10 should rebuild a fresh Icon Cache.
+You have successfully completed the steps, and now your Windows 10 should rebuild a fresh Icon Cache.